AndreaRussoAgid/Multilayer_FRCCS_2023/README.md

 The network created through the use of all nodes and edges of only one layer (that of the round of 16, the smallest) shows a clear difficulty both tenically, because the network overruns the boundaries of the graph, and also a difficulty in understanding the text, in order to understand the context-words of the various topics.
 This is a clear example of the need to limit nodes and edges in order to understand the dynamics of words and topics/contexts.
 The network shows 90K nodes and 200K edges.

+The data may even exceed one GB, depending on their format.
+But we are willing to share them according to request.